Can South Sudan be saved from self-destruction?

 The pressure is now being piled on President Salva Kiir and former vice-president turned rebel leader Riek Machar to agree an end to the violence.

-The ethnic nature of what began as a political crisis is most worrying.'Verge of catastrophe'
+The ethnic nature of what began as a political crisis is most worrying.

 The two men lead the country's two biggest ethnic groups - the president's Dinka community and Mr Machar's Nuers - the split has sparked a continuous cycle of revenge killings, which is racing out of control.